devisubadra/devisubadra/README.md

 Hi there 👋

-I'm Devi Subadra Venkatesan, a dedicated IT professional with a Master’s degree in Information Technology from Arizona State University.
+I'm Devi Subadra Venkatesan, a dedicated IT professional with a Master’s in Information Technology from Arizona State University.
 My expertise lies in full-stack development, cloud technologies, and data engineering.
 Here's a glimpse into my professional journey:

 ## 🔭 Currently Working On